 - 1. Select File> Open Plan and open a plan such as the Walkout Basement Tutorial plan. - 2.
-Select File> Save As \blacksquare and save the file using a new name. - 3.
-Select Window> Fill Window 🔼. - 4.
-Select Tools> Layer Settings> Display Options ✓ and turn on or off any layers as needed so that only the objects that you want to see in the layout view display.
+Select File> Save As \square and save the file using a new name. - 3.
+Select Window > Fill Window ... - 4.
+Select Tools> Display Options and turn on or off any layers as needed so that only the objects that you want to see in the layout view display.

 5. Select File> Print> Drawing Sheet Setup and make sure that your Drawing Scale is correct in the Drawing Sheet Setup dialog.
 This will be the scale of the view once it is sent to layout.
+For a floor plan, 1/4 inch = 1ft is a typical scale; for a plot plan, a scale such as 1/8 or 1/16 inch = 1 ft works well.

 The information in the Drawing Sheet Setup dialog is view-specific.
-When you open the dialog in floor plan view, its settings only apply to floor plan views of the current file.
+When you open the dialog in plan view, its settings only apply to floor plan views of the current file.
 When you open it in a cross section view window, its settings apply only to the current view.